websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md

 **Marketplace:** The feature is included in a Marketplace app final version.

-**Archived:** The feature is unavailable, but its code is available.
+**Archived:** The feature is unavailable, but its code is available in a sources artifact on Liferay's repository at <https://repository.liferay.com/nexus/index.html#welcome>.

 **Removed:** The feature and its code are unavailable.